Poddyman0/FCC-advanced-node/README.md

   <li><strong>Flash Messages:</strong> Incorporated flash messages to provide feedback during user registration, login, and other actions.</li>
   <li><strong>Static and Real-Time Content:</strong> Delivered static content and real-time updates, ensuring users have access to current information and interactions.</li>
 </ul>
+Setup Instructions and Running the Code in a Browser Download the Project
+Clone or download the project files from the repository.

+Navigate to Project Directory
+Open a terminal and navigate (cd) into the project directory.

+Install Dependencies
+Run the following command to install the necessary Node.js packages:

+bash
+Copy code
+npm install
+Set Up Environment Variables
+Create a .env file in the root directory and add any required environment variables (like database credentials, API keys, etc.).

+Start the Server
+Run the application:

+bash
+Copy code
+npm start
+For development with auto-reloading, use:

+bash
+Copy code
+npm run dev
+Access the Application in Your Browser
+Open the app in your browser at http://localhost:3000/ (or the port specified in your .env file).